 Target population: The workshops are aimed both at those with prior demographic training and those who have not studied demography but already have quantitative skills in another area.
 Advanced graduate students, post-doctoral fellows, and early career researchers and faculty are welcome to apply.
 We are interested in increasing the diversity of the field and encourage applicants from all backgrounds.

 Future workshops will be made available, subject to funding.

 Primary Instructors: Joshua Goldstein (PI), Dennis Feehan (Assistant Professor) and Ayesha Mahmud (Assistant Professor).
 All three are in the Department of Demography.

-Curriculum: We will be using the fundamental tools of formal demography such as stable population theory and the mathematics of mortality to understand the implications of the Covid-19 pandemic.
-The content and materials from the 2021 workshop are available here.
+Curriculum: We will be using the fundamental tools of formal demography such as stable population theory and the mathematics of mortality, and other demographic outcomes, to understand the implications of the Covid-19 pandemic.
+The content and materials will be available soon: you may find the materials from the 2021 workshop here.

 Day 1 of the workshop covered matrix population models and stable population theory.